-This budget season will be the second year of the budget biennium.
-Between now and June we will be working on adjusting the FY 2017 Budget as well as developing the FY 2018 Budget and the 5-year Capital Improvement Plan.
+This budget season will be the first year of the budget biennium.
+Between now and June we will be working on adjusting the FY 2018 Budget as well as developing the FY 2019 Budget and the 5-year Capital Improvement Plan.

-The City Manager's Recommended Budget is constructed drawing upon Council input and direction received during the Council Retreat in January/February, as well as Council input received during work sessions and study sessions throughout the year.
-During a Council work session (Mar.
-30), Council was presented with the Financial Impact Assessment Report (FIAR) projection of the City's expenditures and revenues over the next ten years.
-In essence, the FY18 budget has to fit within the confines of the FIAR's projected expenditure increases (based off of a 10-year historical analysis of an average annual increase of Park City's expenditures), approved by Council.
-The funding level recommendation has to account for what could be considered "inflationary" increases like Pay Plan, health insurance, and retirement as well as more discretionary increases such as departmental requests and CIP enhancements.
+The City Manager's Recommended Budget is constructed drawing upon Council input and direction received during the Council Retreat in January/February/March, as well as Council input received during work sessions and study sessions throughout the year.
+During a Council work session (May 3), Council will be presented with the Financial Impact Assessment Report (FIAR) projection of the City's expenditures and revenues over the next ten years.
+In essence, the FY19 budget has to fit within the confines of the FIAR's projected expenditure increases (based off of a 10-year historical analysis of an average annual increase of Park City's expenditures), approved by Council.
+The funding level recommendation has to account for what could be considered "inflationary" increases like Pay Plan, life insurance, and retirement as well as more discretionary increases such as departmental requests and CIP enhancements.